uk-sigcse/members/everyone.md

 # Members of UK SIGCSE
-An editable _Who's Who_ list of [uki-sigcse.acm.org](https://uki-sigcse.acm.org/) members, ordered alphabetically by SURNAME.
+An editable _Who's Who_ list of [uki-sigcse.acm.org](https://uki-sigcse.acm.org/) members and people in the UK doing Computing Education Research, ordered alphabetically by SURNAME.
 This is a UK & Ireland version similar to Amy Ko's global list of people at the bottom of the page at [faculty.washington.edu/ajko/cer](https://faculty.washington.edu/ajko/cer).

 Some of these people lead research group pages which are listed seperately at [uki-sigcse.acm.org/research-groups](https://uki-sigcse.acm.org/research-groups/).